 According to the pros, the trick to making short nails feel more glamorous is to make them look purposeful by keeping them clean, smooth, and shaped.
 "The most important part of ensuring your nails look great at any length is taking good care of your hands," Megan Richardson and Gretchen Tiernan, owners of Sand Spa, explain.
 "Short nails look best when your cuticles are pushed back and you can see your half moons."

 Groomed, short nails might allow for a more practical morning, but that's not to say you can't fake the look of more length — manicurists can even paint them in ways that give the illusion of a longer nail bed.
-As famed nail artist Miss Pop told us: "Nail art is not long-nail exclusive.
+As famed nail artist Miss Pop tells us, "Nail art is not long-nail exclusive.
 If you’re a nail biter, just focus the attention not on the tip, but down to the cuticle."